mgcooper/icemodel/README.md

 Repository writers default model met to a 15-minute timestep.
 Public met builders/importers expose `dt_out="15m"`; pass `dt_out=""` explicitly to retain the source's native model-met cadence.
-Repeated writes are additive no-ops for an existing target unless `overwrite=true` is requested.
+A repeated write leaves an existing target unchanged unless you pass `overwrite=true`.
 A broader window-stamped artifact also satisfies a narrower ordinary request.

 Each met file must contain a timetable object named `met` with one column for each forcing variable.
 See the example met file.